 The Foundation is requesting that projects be designed to be doable and exciting for students as well as interesting and exciting for teachers and families.
 The goal is to develop an interest and understanding of scientific laws and principles that underlay the natural world.
 Authorship credit will be cited for each science project published on the Foundation’s web site.

 Any project idea that relate to insects, spiders, or related arthropods are welcome.
 Examples include teaching children about life cycles, interrelationships of living things, food chains/food web, and organisms and the environment.

 Contest entries will be accepted beginning May 1 and will close on August 31, 2013.
 Winners will be notified in October.
-Winners who are in attendance at the Entomological Society of America’s Annual Meeting Tennessee, will receive their award during the Entomological Foundation’s Awards Reception in November.
+Winners who are in attendance at the Entomological Society of America’s Annual Meeting in Austin, TX November 11-13 will receive their award during the Entomological Foundation’s Awards Reception.

 Examples of winning projects: Science Projects

 1. Submit your project in MS Word, Times New Roman, Single-spaced, 12 font.
 Please include photographs and/or illustrations to help the student conduct the experiment.

 2. Submit your project to Dr. Thomas Green, President of the Entomological Foundation Board of Directors.
 You may submit as many projects as you wish.
 The deadline is August 31, 2013.